mltobi/kodi-pip-addon/README.md

 ## Dependencies
 * kodi 19.x (matrix)
-* ffmpeg version 4.4+ (e.g. from Libreelec addon repo)
+* ffmpeg version 4.2.4+ (e.g. from Libreelec addon repo)
-* tvheadend server version 4.3+ with the possibiltiy of more parallel streams, e.g. via IPTV or more than two DVB inputs -> TV adapters
+* tvheadend server version 4.3+ with the possibiltiy of more parallel streams, e.g. via IPTV or more than one DVB inputs -> TV adapters

 ## Debugging / Logging